Petroleum Engineering Graduate Program

 - University of Adelaide, Australia

 Qualified undergraduate and graduate students from each school can attend the other for one semester and receive transfer credit back at their home university.
-Students should coordinate their study abroad semester with Mary Cook, associate director of international programs, and Terri Snyder, undergraduate program advisor for the Petroleum Engineering Department.
+Students should coordinate their study abroad semester with Mary Cook, associate director of international programs, and Terri Snyder, undergraduate program manager for the Petroleum Engineering Department.

 Marquez Hall, the state-of-the-art home of the Petroleum Engineering Department, includes a visualization center as well as numerous laboratories and classrooms equipped with the technology needed to keep students and research on the cutting edge.
 This building has greatly enhanced our existing facilities: